ProJobless/Charme/readme.md

   * Edit config.php.
 Set a network ID.
 To be compatible to other beta testers set NETWORK_ID to CHARME_BETA1.
 You have to read and agree to license_charme.txt when joining networks starting with CHARME.

-## Version

-**Warning: This version is for preview puposes only.
-This version is NOT stable and misses essential functions like a public key manager.
-We plan to release a stable version by summer 2014.**

 ## Crypto